Watch the evocative music video for the ‘Not in My Name’ campaign against mob lynching

 The movement is being relaunched across India.

-In June this year, protests were held by thousands of people across 26 different cities in India against mob lynchings under the “Not in My Name” campaign.
+In June, thousands of people across 26 different cities in India protested against mob lynchings under the “Not in My Name” campaign.

 The music video (above) titled Hamaare Naam Par Nahi (Not In My Name) is part of the movement.
 It calls upon people to “stand up to say no to hatred and violence in the name of religion and caste”, describing itself as “Nafrat ke khilaf hum sab ki aawaz.”